ToolTack

 A non-repainting divergence indicator that detects regular and hidden bullish and bearish divergences between price and an oscillator, with a confirmed-bar zigzag engine and a built-in status table.

-Multi-Asset (Forex, Stocks, Crypto, Futures, Indices, Commodities) A professional TradingView indicator that automatically detects four types of divergence — Regular Bullish, Regular Bearish, Hidden Bullish, and Hidden Bearish — between price action and an oscillator.
-Divergence Radar uses a zigzag pivot engine with a 13-bar left lookback and a 1-bar right confirmation to identify swing points the moment they are mathematically valid, then draws clean connecting lines on both the oscillator pane and the price chart so the divergence is visible in both layers at once.
-Each detection is labelled “D” for a regular divergence or “H” for a hidden divergence, ships with a detailed tooltip, and feeds an on-screen status table that shows the active oscillator, its live value, the detection parameters, and a clear NO-repaint indicator.
-The default oscillator is RSI(14), with built-in support for CCI, CMO, COG, MFI, ROC, Stochastic, and Williams %R.
+Divergence Radar is a multi-asset TradingView indicator for forex, stocks, crypto, futures, indices, and commodities.
+It detects Regular Bullish, Regular Bearish, Hidden Bullish, and Hidden Bearish divergence between price and an oscillator.
+A zigzag pivot engine identifies valid swing points and draws clean divergence lines on both the price chart and oscillator pane.
+Each signal is labelled as “D” for regular divergence or “H” for hidden divergence, with detailed tooltips and a clear no-repaint status.
+The default oscillator is RSI(14), with support for CCI, CMO, COG, MFI, ROC, Stochastic, and Williams %R.

 ToolTack Divergence Radar